chef/chef-web-docs/chef_master/source/ruby.rst

 .. end_tag

-Changed in Chef Client 12.14 to recommend Ruby 2.3.1; 12.13 recommended Ruby 2.1.9; 12.0 recommended Ruby 2.0.

-As of Chef Client 12.0, Chef does not support Ruby versions prior to 2.0.
+As of Chef Client 14.0, Chef ships with Ruby 2.5.

 Ruby Basics
 =====================================================